 These are unprecedented times, and our goal is to help keep you up to date on the ever changing COVID-19 pandemic.
 Get new and up to date information to help you stay happy, healthy and COVID-19 free.
 We stand ready to help you be more informed during this global pandemic.
 If you have any questions or need assistance, please contact us at 602-424-2101 or firstname.lastname@example.org.

-We offer five different types of COVID-19 testing:
+We offer three different types of COVID-19 testing:

 Find a COVID-19 Testing site near you:

 COVID-19 Work Safety Program

 Our goal is to make sure your company remains a safe workplace throughout the COVID-19 pandemic.
 The COVID-19 Work Safety Program is assisting HR, so they do not need to handle medical issues.
 Employees will only return to work when an HCS provider has cleared the employee to work per integrated CDC guidelines.

 Stay informed on all the important information

 If infected with Coronavirus, people can have a wide range of symptoms which can be very mild to severe illness.
 Symptoms can appear anytime from 2-14 days after exposure to the virus.
 Be on the lookout for the following symptoms:

 - Shortness of breath